Hassani Shapi

-Hassani Shapi (born 15 July 1973), is a Kenyan actor, particularly active in Italian cinema.
-He is best known for the roles in the films Star Wars: Episode I - The Phantom Menace, The World Is Not Enough and Il maresciallo Rocca.
+Hassani Shapi (15 July 1973 – 7 July 2024) was a Kenyan actor, particularly active in Italian cinema.
+He was best known for the roles in the films Star Wars: Episode I – The Phantom Menace, The World Is Not Enough and Il maresciallo Rocca.

 Personal life

-He was born on 15 July 1973 in Mombasa, Kenya.
-He obtained his masters degree in Paris, France, in veterinary science.
+Shapi was born on 15 July 1973 in Mombasa, Kenya.
+He obtained his master's degree in Paris, France, in veterinary science.
 After becoming a veterinary doctor, he worked in a private clinic in Paris.
-After few years he quit the job to get into acting.
+After a few years, he quit the job to get into acting.

+Shapi died in Kenya on 7 July 2024, at the age of 50, shortly before his 51st birthday.

 Career

-He first worked with an English theatre company in Paris called ACT.
+Shapi first worked with an English theatre company in Paris called ACT.
 He has been involved in theater and played in several plays such as One Flew Over the Cuckoo's Nest, Animal Farm, The Old Man and the Sea and Don Quixote.
 In 1992, he made his television debut in some episodes of the series Runaway Bay directed by Tim Dowd.
 After six years in 1998, he reappeared in television for a single episode of the serial The Ambassador.
 In 2009, Shapi starred in the role of 'Saddam Hussein' in the Italian television serial Intelligence - Servizi & Secrets.